-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G7X Mark II was launched at a somewhat lower price (by 13 percent) than the G5X, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
 This similarity in sensor specs implies that both the G7X Mark II and the G5X have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the G7X Mark II is a somewhat more recent model (by 4 months) than the G5X, and its sensor might have benefitted from technological advances during this time.